 For specific wagering transactions, a taxpayer can use the following items to support winnings and losses.

-Copies of the keno tickets purchased that were validated by the gambling establishment, copies of casino credit records, and copies of casino check cashing records.
+Copies of the keno tickets purchased that the gambling establishment validated, copies of casino credit records, and copies of casino check cashing records.

 A record of the machine number and all winnings by date and time the machine was played.